Season 1, Episode 47

 Lorne Brown:

 And we want to feel good.
 So let’s unpack some of the things.
 So regardless, we just want to feel good.
 That state of alarm does not feel good.
-No, and it can shut you down and keep you from doing things, keep you from showing up as a spouse, as a parent, as a employer, or an employee as a friend.
+No, and it can shut you down and keep you from doing things, keep you from showing up as a spouse, as a parent, as an employer, or an employee as a friend.
 It really can interfere with your life.
 So I wanted to unpack a few things.
 One thing you said is there’s this trauma that happened in your childhood, so you subscribed to the idea that a lot of the stuff that we experienced in adulthood is a result of something that happened in our childhood that gets stuck in the body.
-On an aside, really cool here, you mentioned, was it Beels book Body keeps the score, right?
+On an aside, really cool here, you mentioned, was Beels book Body keeps the score, right?
 So there’s the expression, your issues are in your tissues, right?

-But Chinese medicines 2000 years ago talked about how the emotions are the number one cause of disease.
+But Chinese medicines 2000 years ago talked about how emotions are the number one cause of disease.
 And we talk about that.
 It gets stored in the tissue on purpose, like the channel system, it wants to store it on purpose until you can deal with it later.
 So we put it into channels and joints.
-So joint pain, right?
-Because if that negative charge energy, calling it trauma, but that negative charge energy, what it is in the body, if it reaches the organs, it can kill you.
+So, joint pain, right?
+Because of that negative charge energy, calling it trauma, but that negative charge energy, what it is in the body, if it reaches the organs, it can kill you.
 And so the goal of the autonomic nervous system of the body in Chinese medicine is to store it in places until you can deal with it, until you are resourced to deal with it.
 So it’s just a neat thing how we’re seeing today, how modern science is looking at this.
-And you talked about you can’t think your way through this.
-So how do you look at this from, and
+And you talked about how you can’t think your way through this.
+So how do you look at this from, and you talked about body-based, somatic based processes.
+So where are you at with talk therapy for dealing with this kind of alarm and trauma, and what are the tools and techniques then that you are using and seeing beneficial or you feel your own anxiety?
+So can you share a bit?

 Russell Kennedy:

-that were hurt and we’re kind of pushed aside because here’s the thing, I think when we get hurt as children, as we grow into adults, and Neufeld says this, we grow older, but we don’t grow up.
+Yeah, I think what helped me the most in healing my anxiety was somatic therapy, internal family systems, kind of really drilling down into those younger parts of me that were hurt and we’re kind of pushed aside because here’s the thing, I think when we get hurt as children, as we grow into adults, and Neufeld says this, we grow older, but we don’t grow up.
 So I think what happens is that that child in us gets ostracized because that child holds our pain.
 So the adult in us doesn’t want to go back and visit the child because the child has all the pain and the child is looking up at the adult with their hands in the air, pick me up, pick me up, and the adult’s kind of resistant.
 So the adult is resistant and so is the child.
 So that disconnection is what really fuels this angst within ourselves because we need to be connected within ourselves to feel whole, to feel purposeful.
 And if we don’t, then we’re setting the stage for addiction.
-Gabor talks about that this internal separation within
+Gabor talks about that this internal separation within ourselves really sets us up for this need to get something from outside of us to make us feel better.
+And really the core, without going too woo and too kind of flaky on this, is making this connection with yourself and finding that younger version of you and seeing them, hearing them, loving them, and protecting them.
+That’s really what healing comes down to.

 Lorne Brown:

 It sounds like you subscribe well to what you call inner child work.
 And when you say separation, this is the idea then that when you were a child and you said something that also I want to emphasize that it sounded like it wasn’t so much the situation, the trauma, but how sensitive you are that’s going to determine how it impacts your body.
 Totally.
 And I’ve shared before, because I see this in my practice regularly when I work with my clients doing conscious work and we regress.
 One of the incidents that caused the abandonment issue for them was they were picked up late from daycare.
 For some people that would not affect them at all, but if you’re sensitive, that could totally.
-So just want to let to our listeners, you don’t need to have a big traumatic event.
+So just want to let our listeners know, you don’t need to have a big traumatic event.
 Now, there are certain events, sexual abuse, for example, from a parent.

 I think no matter how sensitive or not sensitive you are, it’s going to have a traumatic effect probably on that individual.
 So I just wanted to share, it’s not so

-we each we’re both regressed trying to get our needs met as four year olds we’re not grown up.
+We each regressed trying to get our needs met as four year olds we’re not grown up.
 And so going into your, I had to bring up that picture because the separation that you’re talking about, Russell, when you have these events as a kid, are you talking because we didn’t get our needs met and now you’re saying this is our opportunity as a grownup.
 So grownup Lorne or grownup Russell will connect with his inner child and give it the needs and the love that it did not get as a child.
 Is that kind of part of this process?

 Russell Kennedy: